Interstitial Cystitis Treatment in Charlotte, NC

 Third Phase: Injections

 Injecting small amounts of Botox can help to paralyze the bladder muscles that are inflicting any pain, and can also alleviate symptoms.

 The medication is infrequently used because of its immune system lowering effects.
 All patients should thoroughly discuss the risks of this option with Dr. Tapscott.

 Surgery is reserved for patients who have tried the first four phases of treatment and have achieved a significant improvement in their symptoms.

 If you are experiencing symptoms of interstitial cystitis in the Charlotte area, contact the Sexual Health Institute of the Carolinas to discuss your diagnosis and treatment.
-To schedule a consultation at our sexual health clinic in Huntersville, NC today.
-Call our office at (704) 766-1147 or request an appointment online to meet with a provider and determine which treatment option is right for you.
+To schedule a consultation at our sexual health clinic in Huntersville, NC, please call (704) 766-1147 or request an appointment online.
+Meet with sexual health specialists Dr. Ashley Tapscott to begin treatment for Interstitial Cystitis today.